Charlie Shaw (American football)

-Early career
+Early life

 A native of Durant, Oklahoma, Shaw attended Classen High School in Oklahoma City.

 College and military service

 Shaw played college football for the Oklahoma A&M Cowboys from 1946 to 1949.
 While playing for the Cowboys, he was six feet, two inches, and weighed 215 pounds.
 He also served in the United States Navy.

 Professional career

 He then played professional football in the National Football League (NFL) for the San Francisco 49ers during their 1950 season.
 He appeared in six NFL games, three of them as a starter.
 He was released by the 49ers on October 21, 1950.

 Family and later life

 While in college, Shaw married fellow Oklahoma A&M student, Joey Estes.
 They had a daughter in November 1948.
 He died in 1994 at age 67.